cugos/cugos.github.com/meetings/_posts/2022-01-19-cugos_monthly.md

 ## Board Election results

+This was posted after the meeting for record keeping:

 Karsten Vennemann, Ranek Kiil and Brendan Farrell volunteered to be elected to the CUGOS board for the year 2022.
 In a membership vote all meeting participants (12 members) voted and unanimously accepted the three volunteers.
 Actual board positions will be determined in the next board meeting (in February).

 ## Zoom Connection details will be posted here